ddelago/Orocos-and-ROS-Performance-Analysis-using-LTTng/README.md

 Alternative Applications
 -----------------------
 Along with Orocos components, ROS nodes also work very well with LTTng tracing and visualization.

-Compile workspace with "-g -finstrument-functions" flags
+To do so just compile the  workspace with "-g -finstrument-functions" flags.
 ```
 - Insert in CMakeLists
 set(DCMAKE_CXX_FLAGS "-g -finstrument-functions ${CMAKE_CXX_FLAGS}")